sosy-lab/cpu-energy-meter/README.md

 PSYS                     29.792603 Joule
 ```

+To get intermediate measurements, send signal `USR1` to the process.

-Optionally, the tool can be executed together with a '-r'-tag to print the
+Optionally, the tool can be executed with parameter `-r`
-output as a raw list:
+to print the output as a raw (easily parsable) list:

 ```
 cpu_count=1